immunefi-team/Bounty_Boosts/Puffer Finance/28613 - [SC - Medium] User will lose funds.md

 # User will lose funds

-Submitted on Thu Feb 22 2024 08:16:18 GMT-0400 (Atlantic Standard Time) by @shadowHunter for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 22nd 2024 at 14:16:18 UTC by @shadowHunter for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28613